Top Reasons to Immigrate to Canada from Ghana

 Stable Housing Market

-There are many ways to immigrate, including Family Class sponsorship as well as post-graduate work permits through studies in Canada.
-However, the most popular pathways are the Express Entry system and the Provincial Nominee Program (PNP).
+There are many ways to immigrate to Canada, including Family Class sponsorship as well as post-graduate work permits through studies in Canada.
+However, the most popular pathways are Canada's Express Entry system and the Provincial Nominee Program (PNP).

 Express Entry System